Roforum/rx-player/doc/v2_to_v3.md

 The only difference is that you cannot discriminate by type of buffer (audio/video) anymore.
 This is for done for multiple reasons:

-  - There are more than two types of buffers (for now there are four: audio, video, text and image).
+  - There are more than two types of buffers (for now there are: audio, video, text, image and overlay).
 Adding one methods per type could be cumbersome for the user (for example, when wanting to set the limit for three or four of them)

   - More buffer-related APIs were added which are type-agnostic.
 Adding one per-type would be heavy both for the rx-player and for the application using it